 Every patient case and tooth are individual, so it is difficult to determine a costing without a thorough clinical and patient assessment.

 Have you have been wondering if you should replace your amalgam fillings?
 Let us assess your suitability for composite white fillings.
-BOOK IN NOW.

 Frequently Asked Questions - White Fillings

 Can you replace silver fillings with white fillings?

 Yes you can.
 There is a trend in moving away from the amalgam fillings generally placed over 30 years ago now to newer white composite fillings.
 Amalgam fillings were the popular choice of materials back in the 1940s but for the last 25 years the white composite resin fillers have overtaken these as the material of choice.

 Can you cover silver fillings with white fillings?

 Yes but it is not typically done.
 Amalgam fillings over time absorb water and will swell therefore pushing against the side of the teeth walls and causing a split.
 If a white filling were to be placed over an old amalgam filling, it would lead to problems like nerve becoming infected and fractured teeth.

 What are white fillings made of?